suchialex/CINS3002-CW06/instructions.md

   - Set a flag called valid to False
   - Start a while loop by checking if valid is False
   - Inside the while loop
-    - Using an input statement to ask for product qty, store it in a variable
+    - Using an input statement to ask for product quantity, store it in a variable
   - Using the appropriate string methods, check if quantity is
     - only numeric
     - between 0 and 100
     - and is not empty
+    - 💡 One way to do this is test if the string has all numeric data (similar to validating employee salary)
   - If yes, set valid to True
   - If not, print Invalid Quantity Entered
   Outside the while loop, return the quantity